enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 I think, however, the variable could instead point to the same address that its parent lambda node points to.
 This would remove one indirection.

-Additionally, if a variable does not occur in a lambda node's body, the variable is implicitly connected to an eraser.
+If a variable does not occur in a lambda node's body, the variable is implicitly connected to an eraser.
 We represent this by having the first half of $x$ be `FREE`.

+Additionally, there is space in the port $#`[` #`.` v #`]`$ to store a label, so we could have labelled lambdas and application nodes as well, to encode data structures.

 == Duplication Node